sampsyo/home/_drafts/bril.md

 text format is available if you want, but it is only for human foibles

 show the actual syntax off

+## TK language design

+TK example of prioritizing regularity: constants are separate instructions. pretty annoying to write as a consequence, but it's one less case to deal with...

 ## TK the available tools